holoviz-dev/nbsmoke/README.rst

 **WARNING: early stage proof of concept; work in progress.
 Use at your own risk.**

-Created with a cookiecutter and modified until it seemed to work.
-There's loads of cleanup left to do (and boilerplate to remove).

 ----

 This `Pytest`_ plugin was generated with `Cookiecutter`_ along with `@hackebrot`_'s `Cookiecutter-pytest-plugin`_ template.